MrFangyulong/MrFangyulong.github.io/content/en/authors/Hongbo Ma/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-Passionate about mathematical modeling and emerging technologies in artificial intelligence, with primary research focused on weather radar synthesis.
-Published an SCI Zone II paper titled “Robust Synthesis Weather Radar from Satellite Imagery: A Light/Dark Classification and Dual-Path Processing Approach.”
-Enthusiastic about exploration and innovation, with a deep interest in history and a strong inclination toward reflection and synthesis of knowledge.
+I have a passion for mathematical modeling and various new technologies in artificial intelligence, with a primary research focus on weather radar synthesis.
+I have published an SCI Zone 2 paper titled Robust Synthesis Weather Radar from Satellite Imagery: A Light/Dark Classification and Dual-Path Processing Approach.
+I am enthusiastic about exploration and new things, and I also love history and enjoy summarizing experiences and insights.

-**Email**: mahongbo@stu.ouc.edu.cn
+**Email**:mhb@qq.com
 </div>